openedx/openedx-k8s-harmony/README.md

 [Karpenter](https://karpenter.sh/).

-For the scope of this project, the focus will be in the **pod-based scaling** mechanisms since Node-based scaling tools require configuration which is external to the cluster, which is out of the scope for this Helm chart for now.
+For the scope of this project, the focus will be in the **pod-based scaling** mechanisms since Node-based scaling tools require configuration which is external to the cluster and this is out of the scope for this Helm chart for now.

 The approach will be to use pod autoscaling on each environment separately (assuming there are installations on different namespaces) following the steps below: